 East Asian Noodles

-Noodles are almost as popular as rice in Asia.
-Noodles come in many different shapes and sizes and most are made from wheat and rice.
-These homemade noodles are surprisingly easy to make, though you could also make this dish with store-bought flat egg noodles.
+Kids love noodles!
+In Asia, noodles are almost as popular as rice.
+These homemade noodles are surprisingly easy to make, though you could also make this dish with store-bought egg noodles.
+Feel free to make the broth your own by adding or substituting mushrooms, bell peppers, or whatever vegetables you may have on hand.
 Enjoy with coconut rice balls.

 Serves 6 to 8